Chart Color Schemes

 The level of residential development activity in Banks is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Banks has averaged approximately one new dwelling approval per year over the past five financial years, totalling an estimated six homes.
-No approvals have been recorded so far in FY-26.
-The population has fallen during this period, suggesting that new supply has likely kept up with demand, offering good choice to buyers.
+AreaSearch analysis of ABS building approval numbers indicates Banks averaged around one new dwelling approval per year over the past five financial years, totalling an estimated six homes.
+In fiscal year 26 so far, one approval has been recorded.
+The population decline during this period suggests that new supply has likely kept up with demand, offering good choice to buyers.

-New homes are being built at an average expected construction cost value of $900,000, indicating a focus on the premium segment with upmarket properties.
+The average construction cost value of new homes is $900,000, indicating a focus on the premium segment with upmarket properties.
 Compared to the Australian Capital Territory, Banks has significantly less development activity, 90.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties, reflecting the area's maturity and possible planning constraints.
 Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
 New construction favours detached housing more than current patterns suggest, demonstrating ongoing robust demand for family homes.

 Banks shows a mature, established area with around 5018 people per approval.
-With population expected to remain stable or decline, the area should see reduced pressure on housing, potentially creating opportunities for buyers.
+With population expected to remain stable or decline, Banks should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development